Abu al-A'la Mawdudi: After the creation of Pakistan

+Mawdudi's ideas and political movement they engendered were lent significantly greater influence and visibility throughout Zia-ul-Haq's administration, and tens of thousands of the movement's members and sympathisers were given jobs in the judiciary and civil service during this period.

 Beliefs and ideology

-Maududi poured his energy into books, pamphlets and more than 1000 speeches and press statements, laying the ground work for making Pakistan an Islamic state, but also dealing with a variety of issues of interest in Pakistan and the Muslim world.
+Mawdudi poured his energy into books, pamphlets and more than 1000 speeches and press statements, laying the ground work for making Pakistan an Islamic state, but also dealing with a variety of issues of interest in Pakistan and the Muslim world.
 He sought to be a Mujaddid, "renewing" (tajdid) the religion.
 This role had great responsibility as he believed a Mujaddid "on the whole, has to undertake and perform the same kind of work as is accomplished by a Prophet."
 While earlier mujaddids had renewed religion he wanted also "to propagate true Islam, the absence of which accounted for the failure of earlier efforts at tajdid."
 He was very much disheartened after the Ottoman collapse, he believed the limited vision of Muslims to Islam rather than a complete ideology of living, was its main cause.
 He argued that to revive the lost Islamic pride, Muslims must accept Islam as complete way of living.

 Mawdudi was highly influenced by the ideas of the medieval theologian Ibn Taymiyya, particularly his treatises that emphasised the Sovereignty (Hakimiyya) of God.
 Mawdudi would stress that armed Jihad was imperative for all contemporary Muslims and like Sayyid Qutb, called for a "universal Jihad".
-According to at least one biographer (Vali Nasr), Maududi and the JI moved away from some of their more controversial doctrinal ideas (e.g. criticism of Sufism or the Ulama) and closer to orthodox Islam over the course of his career, in order to "expand" the "base of support" of Jama'at-e Islami.
+According to at least one biographer (Vali Nasr), Mawdudi and the JI moved away from some of their more controversial doctrinal ideas (e.g. criticism of Sufism or the Ulama) and closer to orthodox Islam over the course of his career, in order to "expand" the "base of support" of Jama'at-e Islami.

 Qur'an

-Maududi believed that the Quran was not just religious literature to be "recited, pondered, or investigated for hidden truths" according to Vali Nasr, but a "socio-religious institution", a work to be accepted "at face value" and obeyed.
+Mawdudi believed that the Quran was not just religious literature to be "recited, pondered, or investigated for hidden truths" according to Vali Nasr, but a "socio-religious institution", a work to be accepted "at face value" and obeyed.
 By implementing its prescriptions the ills of societies would be solved.
 It pitted truth and bravery against ignorance, falsehood and evil.

 The Qur'an is ... a Book which contains a message, an invitation, which generates a movement.
 The moment it began to be sent down, it impelled a quiet and pious man to ... raise his voice against falsehood, and pitted him in a grim struggle against the lords of disbelief, evil and iniquity.... it drew every pure and noble soul, and gathered them under the banner of truth.
 In every part of the country, it made all the mischievous and the corrupt to rise and wage war against the bearers of the truth.

 In his tafsir (Quranic interpretation) Tafhimu'l-Qur'an, he introduced the four interrelated concepts he believed essential to understanding the Quran: ilah (divinity), rabb (lord), ibadah (worship, meaning not the cherishing or praising of God but acting out absolute obedience to Him), and din (religion).